Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Required Permits for 7 Days Mardi Himal Trek

-You need two permits to complete the Mardi Himal Trek: an Annapurna Conservation Area Permit (ACAP).
+You need two permits to complete the Mardi Himal Trek: An Annapurna Conservation Area Permit (ACAP).
 Getting this permit is essential for you, as they are checked at many checkpoints.
 Make sure you carry them in your hand for ease.
 You can get these permits from the Nepal Tourism Board office or a trekking operator in Kathmandu or Pokhara.
 Permits are not received online.

-Annapurna Conservation Area Permit (ACAP): As the trekking trail passes within the conservation area, getting this permit is essential to make your entry.
+As the trekking trail passes within the conservation area, getting this permit is essential to make your entry.
 It costs NPR 3,000 per person for foreigners and NPR 1,000 for SAARC nationals.

 Best Time take 7 Days Mardi Himal Trek